top of page

 Lead instructor, administration

-He is a Wilderness First Responder, and holds a Specialist certificate in Track & Sign and a level III certificate in Trailing from Tracker Certification North America.
+He is certified as a Specialist in track and sign by Tracker Certification North America, and teaches natural history at Sterling College.
 His other interests include hunting, fishing, running, reading books by the woodstove, and making crafts.

 Fox-Paw-School-Vermont-VT-Wildlife-Tracking-Awareness-Nature-Connection-Lucian-bio